coveo/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context

-Add any other context about the problem here.
+Add any other contextual information about the problem here.